 A syndicated loan is offered by a group of lenders who work together to provide credit to a large borrower.
 The borrower can be a corporation, an individual project, or a government.
-Each lender in the syndicate contributes part of the loan amount, and they all share in the lending risk, while one of the lenders will act as the manager (arranging bank), which administers the loan on behalf of the other lenders in the syndicate.
-The syndicate may be a combination of various types of loans, each with different repayment terms that are agreed during negotiations between the lenders and the borrower.
+Each lender in the syndicate contributes part of the loan amount, and they all share in the lending risk.
+One of the lenders act as the manager (arranging bank), which administers the loan on behalf of the other lenders in the syndicate.
+The syndicate may be a combination of various types of loans, each with different repayment terms that are agreed upon during negotiations between the lenders and the borrower.

 Loan syndication occurs when a single borrower requires a large loan ($1 million or more) that a single lender may be unable to provide, or when the loan is outside the scope of the lender’s risk exposure.
-The lenders then form a syndicate that allows them to spread the risk and shares in the financial opportunity that may be too large for their capital base.
+Lenders then form a syndicate that allows them to spread the risk and share in the financial opportunity.
 The liability of each lender is limited to their share of the total loan.
-The agreement for all syndicates is contained in one loan agreement.
+The agreement for all members of the syndicate is contained in one loan agreement.

 Those who participate in loan syndication may vary from one deal to another, but the typical participants include the following:

 The arranging bank is also known as the lead manager and is mandated by the borrower to organize the funding based on specific agreed terms of the loan.
 The bank must acquire other lending parties who are willing to participate in the lending syndicate and share the lending risks involved.
 The financial terms negotiated between the arranging bank and the borrower are contained in the term sheet.